ABC Organic Gardener Magazine latest issue magazine cover.

 Understanding Climate Zones

-That’s where the Organic Gardener climate zone map comes in: it’s a very important resource along with the our planting guides as they show you when and how to grow the plants that best suit your climate.
+That’s where the Organic Gardener climate zone map comes in.
+It’s an essential resource that works hand-in-hand with our planting guides to help you understand what to grow and when.

 The map identifies five broad climate zones in Australia: